Conker's Bad Fur Day: Sales

 Conker's Bad Fur Day was first released on 5 March 2001 in North America.
-In Europe, the game was published and distributed by THQ on 13 April 2001, after Nintendo of Europe declined to publish it.
 It was the highest-selling mature-rated video game in its first month of release, and its website garnered 300,000 unique visitors in the first two weeks on the market.
 However, Conker's Bad Fur Day was not a commercial success, selling only about 55,000 copies within its first month of release.
 Potential reasons included its prohibitively high cost, advertisements exclusive to the older audience, and release near the end of the Nintendo 64's commercial life.

+In Europe, Nintendo of Europe declined to publish or distribute the title following a full commercial appraisal, deeming Conker to not be "commercially viable" to localize due to its text-heavy nature.
+On 3 March 2001, Nintendo and Rare announced that THQ would publish and distribute the game in Europe, and the company released it on 6 April 2001.

-As of February 2020, Conker's Bad Fur Day is the fourth rarest Nintendo 64 title, with copies selling on bidding sites for around $500 to $700 for a new copy; its value was affected by its unusual genre, poor initial sales, costly 64MB cartridges, being released near the end of the Nintendo 64's lifespan, and several leftover copies purchased upon Live & Reloadeds release.
+As of February 2020, Conker's Bad Fur Day is the fourth rarest Nintendo 64 title, with copies selling on bidding sites for around $500 to $700 for a new copy; its value was affected by its unusual genre, poor initial sales, costly 64MB cartridges, being released near the end of the Nintendo 64's lifespan, and several leftover copies purchased upon Live & Reloaded's release.

-Critical reception